RakeshShrestha/Php-Web-Objects/Readme.md

 3. mbstring

 Optional
+1. Curl -- In order to use firebase messaging and Amazon S3 Storage
-1. Memcached extension -- old memcache is for PHP5 only
+2. Memcached extension

 About PHP opcache
 1. PHP 7 has a built-in opcache.